invoke-ai/InvokeAI/docs/contributing/MODEL_MANAGER.md

 of the fields, including `name`, `model_type` and `base_model`, are shared between `ModelConfigBase` and `ModelBase`, and this is a potential source of confusion.

-** TO DO: ** The `ModelBase` code needs to be revised to reduce the duplication of similar classes and to support using the `key` as the primary model identifier.

 ## Reading and Writing Model Configuration Records